Skip To Top Navigation Skip To Content Skip To Footer

 Art History

-Build broad foundations, gain first-hand experience, and explore contemporary questions — all in Rome, one of the world’s most culturally rich cities in the world.
-Join our international community and pursue an Art History degree unlike any other.
+Build broad foundations, gain first-hand experience, and explore contemporary questions — all in Rome, one of the world’s most culturally rich cities.
+Join our international community for an Art History degree like no other.

 Apply Now Our Department